Memotech-Bill/PicoBB/README.md

   If PICO_AUDIO_PWM_R_PIN is not specified, then the output is on a single pin given by PICO_AUDIO_PWM_L_PIN.
 If PICO_AUDIO_PWM_L_PIN is not specified, then the output is on pin 2.
 Filtering and probably amplification of the output will be required.
+* -DSOUND=SDL to enable SDL style sound using the second core.
+This option is incompatible with -DSTDIO=PICO which uses the second core for video.
 * -DSTACK_CHECK=n Selects different stack checking options:
   * Bit 0 - Check in interpretor loop.
   * Bit 1 - Check in expression evaluator.